Nude party in Goa: Police begin probe

 The poster informed that "10-15 foreigners" and "more than 10 Indian girls" will take part.

-"We will not allow any nude party to happen in the state," he asserted.
-Meanwhile, Goa Mahila Congress chief Pratima Coutinho said Chief Minister Pramod Sawant and Tourism minister Manohar Ajgaonkar must immediately intervene and ensure such parties do not take place.
+"We will not allow any nude party to happen in the state," the police asserted.
+Meanwhile, Goa Mahila Congress chief Pratima Coutinho said Chief Minister Pramod Sawant and Tourism Minister Manohar Ajgaonkar must immediately intervene and ensure such parties do not take place.